Giant Anisotropy of Spin-Orbit Splitting at the Bismuth Surface

-Photoelectron spectra have been collected with a photon energy of 18 eV, energy resolution of 10 meV and angular resolution of 0.2 degrees.
+Photoelectron spectra with photon energy of 18 eV have been collected at the Cassiop\'ee beamline of Soleil Synchrotron.
+The sample has been measured at 20 K with energy resolution of 10 meV and angular resolution of 0.2 degrees.
 The bismuth (111) surface has been prepared by sputtering-annealing cycles of a polished monocrystal.
 Time resolved photoelectron spectroscopy experiments have been performed with the FemtoARPES setup, using a Ti:Sapphire laser that generates 35 fs pulses centered at 790 nm with repetition rate of 250 kHz.
 Part of the beam is employed to generate the fourth harmonic by a cascade of frequency mixing in BBO crystals ($\beta$-BaB$_2$O$_4$) \cite{Faure}.
 The 197.5 nm probe and the 790 nm pump are focused on the sample with a spot diameter of 100 $\mu$m and 200 $\mu$m, respectively.
 Their cross-correlation in a BBO crystal has a full width at half maximum (FWHM) of 80 fs.
 The bandwidth of the 197.5 nm beam (6.3 eV) limits the overall energy resolution of TRPES spectra to 60 meV.
-All the time resolved measurements have been performed with incident pumping fluence of 0.6 mJ/cm$^2$.
+All the time resolved measurements have been performed with incident pumping fluence of 0.6 mJ/cm$^2$ and sample temperature of 130 K.

 The DFT calculations have been done using the \mbox{\lq\lq APW + lo \rq\rq} method of the WIEN2k code \cite{Blaha} with the SOI taken into account and the ex-corr. functional based on GGA \cite{Perdew}.
 The surface was modelled by a symmetric slab of 20 Bi layers repeated along [111] with a periodic gap of 10 \AA~~ \cite{Koroteev,Koroteev1}.
 The interlayer distances in the slab were set to the values determined by the X-ray diffraction tecnique \cite{Cucka62}.